-Our lead product, PCS499, is an oral tablet that is a deuterated analog of the major metabolites of pentoxifylline (Trenta®).
+Our lead product, PCS499 is an oral tablet that is a deuterated analog of the major metabolites of pentoxifylline (Trenta®).
 The advantage of PCS499 is that it potentially may work in many conditions because it has multiple pharmacological targets it affects that are important in the treatment of these conditions.
 Based on its pharmacological activity, we have identified multiple unmet medical need conditions where the use of PCS499 may result in clinical efficacy.
 The lead indication currently under development for PCS499 is Necrobiosis Lipoidica (NL).
 NL is a chronic, disfiguring condition affecting the skin and the tissue under the skin typically on the lower extremities with no currently approved FDA treatments.
 NL presents more commonly in women than in men and ulceration can occur in approximately 30% of NL patients.
 More severe complications can occur, such as deep tissue infections and osteonecrosis threatening life of the limb.
-Approximately 74,000 - 185,000 people in the United States are affected by NL.
+Approximately 74,000 - 185,000 people in the United States and more than 200,000 - 500,000 people outside the United States are affected by NL.